Jadael/TMT/misc/spellbook.md

 Spellbook is a module for VCV Rack to sequence pitch and control voltage (CV) patterns in a eurorack-style environment using the plain text [RhythML syntax](RhythML.md).
 It has 16 outputs, each of which outputs a voltage controlled by the corresponding column in RhythML-formatted text input.

-## Inputs & Outputs
+## Inputs

 - **Step Forward**: Advances to the next step in the sequence on the rising edge of a trigger.
 - **Step Backward**: Advances to the prior step in the sequence on the rising edge of a trigger.
 - **Reset Input**: Resets the sequence to the first step on the rising edge of the input signal.
 - **Index Input**: Set the current step to a specific index, where 0v is the first step through to 10v for the last step, like a phasor controlling a "play head".

-- **Index Mode Toggle**: Toggle the Index to "absolute address" mode, where 1v is step one, 2v is step two, etc.
+- **Index Mode Toggle**: Toggle the yellow glyph to switch to "absolute address" mode, where 1v is step one, 2v is step two, etc.

+## Outputs

 - **Poly Out**: Outputs all columns as channels of a polyphonic cable, for convenience.
 - **Out 1 thru Out 16**: Individual outputs for the first 16 columns specified in the RhythML sequence.
 - **Relative Index Out**: Outputs the current step as 0v = step 1, through to 10v = last step.
 - **Absolute Index Out**: Outputs the current step as a voltage, e.g. step 3 outputs 3.0v.

-Future expansion modules might add more outputs for more columns, because RhythML syntax allows for any number of columns.

 ## Guide